simplecontainer/smr/README.md

 ## Overview

 Setting up orchestrator on top of docker nodes in seconds with simplecontainer.
+Control and orchestrate docker daemons like a professional.

 Simplecontainer is a container orchestration platform that transforms Docker daemons into managed nodes with GitOps capabilities.
 It provides enterprise-grade features like overlay networking, secrets management, and multi-node clustering while maintaining the simplicity of Docker management.

 ### Key Features